-This is part of our Pillar Content of Flag Theory™ where we detail how you can take a billionaires strategy for internationalization (Flag Theory™) and apply it to your life (for free) whether you have $10,000 or $10,000,000′ Digital Security is the 6th Flag of Flag Theory – introduced in the early 2000’s.
+This is part of our Pillar Content of Flag Theory™ where we detail how you can take a well proven strategy for protecting and growing your self and your wealth apply it.
+The strategy is comprised of 7 flags, and Digital Security is the 6th flag – introduced in the early 2000’s.
 It focused on protecting your online privacy, and communicating securely without having compromises.
 The Snowden revelations have given new birth to the importance of this flag, and new technologies (namely digital currencies or virtual currencies) have created the need for a 7th flag (digital assets)

 Essential Encrypted Services for Digital Security